CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/save_ami.md

 ```

-## Run CMAQv5.4 for the full 12US1 Domain
+## Run CMAQv5.4 for the full 12US1 Domain on c6a.48xlarge

 Download the full 12US1 Domain that is netCDF4 compressed and convert it to classic netCDF-3 compression.

-Then run for the full domain on 32 processors.
+Note: I first tried running this domain on the c6a.8xlarge on 32 processors.
 The model failed, with a signal 9 - likely not enough memory available to run the model.

-Saved the AMI and used a c6a.48xlarge with 192 vcpus, running as spot instance.
+I re-saved the AMI and launched a c6a.48xlarge with 192 vcpus, running as spot instance.

 Spot Pricing cost for Linux in US East Region